 VTOL craft could provide a new mobility option.
 We have outlined some potential benefits below:

-Decreased travel time for users compared to ground travel, particularly in congested metropolitan areas
+for users compared to ground travel, particularly in congested metropolitan areas.

-Improved travel flexibility for users due to direct air routes between destinations
+for users due to direct air routes between destinations.

-Potential to improve travel safety for users due to fewer ground based conflicts and automated flight control
+for users due to fewer ground based conflicts and automated flight control.

-Reduced greenhouse gas emissions as compared to other forms or flight as most VTOL concepts include electric based drive systems
+as compared to other forms or flight as most VTOL concepts include electric based drive systems.

 VTOL craft are likely to face regulatory and technological hurdles before they move from early testing to widespread use.
 We have outlined some of the potential limitations of the technology below:

-Safety and security concerns will need to be addressed for both marketing/branding and regulatory purposes
+concerns will need to be addressed for both marketing/branding and regulatory purposes.

-Fehr & Peers is committed to devoting some of our R&D resources to evaluating emerging technologies such as VTOL so we can keep our clients informed and help them navigate this rapidly-changing landscape.
+We’re committed to evaluating emerging technologies such as VTOL, so we can keep our clients informed and help navigate this rapidly changing landscape.

 © 2017 – 2023 Fehr & Peers.
 All rights reserved.